Press kit for Cheryl Burman’s Keepers, released April 2021

-Cheryl is active in the Forest of Dean Local History Society, is the chair of Dean Writers Circle and a founder of Dean Scribblers, which encourages the creative writing spark in young people in the community.
-She is married with two grown children and a border collie, Sammy, who is the author of his own popular book, Sammy’s Walks.
+Cheryl is the chair of Dean Writers Circle and a founder of Dean Scribblers, which encourages the creative writing spark in young people in the community.
+She is married with two grown children and the co-author, with Sammy her border collie (2009-2022), of the popular book, Sammy’s Walks.

 Interview with Boomers on Books, 16 April 2021